 In the initial studies, we tested several different STX-BSA conjugates for their ability to produce antibodies against STX, using indirect ELISA to monitor the antibody titer.
 We found that decarbamoyl-STX BSA, succinyl-STX BSA, and STX-HCHO-BSA all elicited antibody against STX.
 Because the best antibody titers were obtained from rabbits that had been immunized with STX-HCHO-BSA, our efforts were concentrated on this immunogen.
 Figure 1 shows a typical titration curve for the antibody titer for a rabbit immunized with this antigen.
-Figure 2 shows results for the average antibody titers of 3 rabbits over a period of 10 weeks.
-Good antibody titers were obtained from rabbits as early as the 5th week after immunization.
+Figure 2 shows results for the average antibody titers were obtained from rabbits that has been immunized with this antigen.
+Figure 2 shows results for the average antibody titers were obtained from rabbits as early as the 5th week after immunization.
 Antiserum titer increased considerably after the first booster.

 Antibody specificity was determined by a competitive indirect ELISA in which different STX derivatives were present in the assay system to compete the binding of STX coated to the solid phase with the antibody.
-In this assay, the STX-polylysine conjugate was coated to the plate because this conjugate gave less aggregation after repeated thawing.
+In this assay, the STXpolylysine conjugate was coated to the plate because this conjugate gave less aggregation after repeated thawing.
 After incubation with the antibody and different STX derivatives, the rabbit antibody bound to the STX-polylysine solid phase was determined by reaction with goat-antirabbit peroxidase complex and enzyme substrate.
 Results (Figure 3) indicate that the antibody has high affinity for STX.
 The concentrations that cause 50% inhibition of binding of the antibody to the solid phase antigen (i.e., STX-HCHO-polylysine) by STX, decarbamoyl-STX and neo-STX are 3.2, 50, and 180 ng per assay, respectively.
 Thus, the antibodies for STX cross-reacted with decarbamoyl-STX and neo-STX only about 56.2% and 16% as much as they did with STX.
 Carbamoyl neosaxitoxin sulfate and tetrodotoxin showed no cross-reaction with the antibody at the maximal concentration tested.

 Figure 1.
 Titration of antibody titer by indirect ELISA.
 See text for description of procedure.
 Titer is defined as reciprocal of antiserum dilution that gives an absorbance at 410 nm that is 0.1 unit greater than that of the pre-immune serum.
-Antisera from rabbits immunized with STX-HCHO-BAS ( ); pre-immune serum ( ).
+Antisera from rabbits immunized with STX-HCHO-BAS (\oplus); pre-immune serum (\bigcirc).